Backup & Restore

 Example:

-In this example, the backup will be stored in the folder …/nas/backupnodeum/
+Example: In this scenario, the backup will be stored in the /nas/backupnodeum/ directory, and the system will use /tmp/ as a temporary cache.

-Another temp folder In this example, the backup will be stored in the folder …/nas/backupnodeum/
+In this example, the backup will be stored in the directory /nas/backupnodeum/.
+The system will use /mnt/CACHE/tempbck as a temporary cache during the backup process.

-It is possible that a lock file (nodeum_bkp_lock) is stored, this lock file is stored into the /tmp folder ; and this even if the temporary folder location has been changed.
+• It is possible that a lock file named nodeum_bkp_lock exists, stored in the /tmp directory, even if the temporary folder location has been modified.

 Last updated